bradoyler/bradoyler.com/src/blog/municipal-bitcoin-funds.md

 - **The Magic**: Bitcoin's historical 200%+ CAGR (compounded annual growth rate) turns that tiny allocation into a revenue engine.
 Gains flow back to fund everything from pothole repairs to school tech upgrades.
 - **The Guardrails**: Automatic sell triggers for big drawdowns (e.g., 20-30% drops), annual audits, and citizen oversight boards keep it boring and safe.
 It's opt-in for residents, reversible, and compliant with IRS/SEC regs—no taxpayer risk beyond the initial seed.

 Unlike stocks or bonds, Bitcoin isn't correlated to traditional markets, offering true diversification.
 And in an era of 5-7% inflation eroding fixed budgets?
 It's a hedge that pays dividends—literally.
+New Hampshire's bond takes this further, using over-collateralized BTC to back a $100M issuance, proving the model scales from borough pilots to state-level finance.

 ### The Yardley Bitcoin Fund: October 2025's Spark of Genius